ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

     Then, copy and paste the command that is displayed in your terminal to set the KUBECONFIG environment variable.

     **Note:** Every time you log in to the {{site.data.keyword.containerlong}} CLI to work with clusters, you must run these commands to set the path to the cluster's configuration file as a session variable.
-The Kubernetes CLI uses this variable to find a local configuration file and certificates that are necessary to connect with the cluster in {{site.data.keyword.Bluemix_notm}}.
+The Kubernetes CLI uses this variable to find a local configuration file and certificates that are necessary to connect with the cluster in {{site.data.keyword.cloud_notm}}.

 3. Obtain the Sysdig access key.
-For more information, see [Getting the access key through the {{site.data.keyword.Bluemix_notm}} UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-access_key#access_key_ibm_cloud_ui).
+For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-access_key#access_key_ibm_cloud_ui).

 4. Obtain the ingestion URL.
 For more information, see [Sysdig collector endpoints](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-endpoints#endpoints_ingestion).